xli/opencv-color/README.md

 ## Usage

-Put your color sample images input the following structure:
+Put your color sample images into the following structure:

 * color samples root directory
   * color name
     * color sample image files

 See color-samples directory as example.